MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-best-practices-automatic-diagnostic-log-collection.md

 When automatic diagnostic log collection is enabled, the service monitors for critical alerts.
 After a critical alert gets raised and persists for around 30 minutes, the service collects and uploads appropriate logs.
 This log collection size is around 2 GB on average.
-In the case of a patch and update failure, only if a critical alert is raised and persists for around 30 minutes will the automatic log collection feature kick off.
+In the case of a patch and update failure, automatic log collection will start only if a critical alert is raised and persists for around 30 minutes.
 We recommend that you follow [guidance on monitoring the patch and update](azure-stack-updates.md).
 Alert monitoring, log collection, and upload are transparent to the user.